-Returned to the winners’ enclosure after nearly nine years with a magnificent victory in the 2013 Omega Dubai Desert Classic.
-Holed his second shot for an eagle at the 16th – his fifth of the week – in the final round to shake off Richard Sterne and win by three.
-His previous triumph came in the 2004 Alfred Dunhill Links Championship, exactly 35 years after his uncle, the former Ryder Cup Captain Bernard Gallacher, won his maiden professional title.
+Became the first man to successfully defend the Omega Dubai Desert Classic title in 2014 when a brilliant back nine left him one shot clear of Emiliano Grillo at Emirates Golf Club.
+The year before he won by three shots after holing his approach for an eagle two on the 16th in the final round, securing his first trophy in nearly nine years.
+The 2014 triumph helped earn him a place in the European Ryder Cup team.
+Needing to finish second in the 71˚ OPEN D'ITALIA – the last counting event – to automatically qualify, he came up one shot shy in third place under intense pressure, but his efforts were rewarded when he earned one of Captain Paul McGinley’s wildcard picks.
+His first triumph came in the 2004 Alfred Dunhill Links Championship, exactly 35 years after his uncle, the former Ryder Cup Captain Bernard Gallacher, won his maiden professional title.
 Saw off Graeme McDowell in a play-off, delighting the home crowds at St Andrews and fulfilling the promise he had shown since turning professional in 1995.
-Suffered from a debilitating viral infection, sarcoidosis, which attacked his lungs and joints in 2009, but returned to full health in 2010 and a year later guided Scotland, alongside Martin Laird, to joint fourth place in the Mission Hills World Cup.
+Suffered from a debilitating viral infection, sarcoidosis, which attacked his lungs and joints in 2009, but returned to full health in 2010 and a year later guided Scotland, alongside Martin Laird, to joint fourth place in the World Cup.
 Won a European Tour card at the first attempt in 1995 but sustained a back injury in the summer of 1996 – removing his luggage from an airport carousel – and did not play from June onwards.
-Won the Scottish Amateur Match Play and Stroke Play Championships to set alongside his Lytham Trophy success.
+Won the Scottish Amateur Match Play and Stroke Play Championships to sit alongside his Lytham Trophy success.
 A member of the victorious Walker Cup side at Royal Porthcawl in 1995.